redbrick/docs-old/docs/services/bitlbee.md

 [here](https://search.nixos.org/options?query=services.bitlbee) for config
 options.

-We use default bitlbee settings.
+We use the default bitlbee settings.
 Its settings can be found in [nixos repo](https://github.com/redbrick/nix-configs/blob/master/services/bitlbee.nix).

-`bitlbee.redbrick.dcu.ie` is not expose externally.
+`bitlbee.redbrick.dcu.ie` is not exposed externally.
 It is available at `bitlbee.internal`.
 For legacy support `bitlbee.redbrick.dcu.ie` is added to the host files of all boxes to point to the internal address.